 In general, funds with higher carbon emissions, and allocation to carbon intensive sectors will have higher transitions costs alongside possible opportunities.
-These costs are likely to increase as governments approve laws to support climate mitigation, opportunities will also likely increase but this is more sector agnostic.
+These costs are likely to increase as governments approve laws to support climate mitigation, opportunities will also increase with rising demand for low-carbon products, services and technologies.
 Sustainable funds that target climate change mitigation technological solutions will have the highest opportunity.
 Opportunity and cost transition models are highly dependent on national policy and regulatory changes in every market.
 Something that is currently unknown.
 Physical risks are spread across all sectors and increase significantly as the value of the assets increases.

 Model Model Outcome Factor Factor direction

-Opportunity 1 Climate tech
+Opportunity 1 Climate tech 1

-Risk (Transition) 1 Carbon emissions 1
+Risk (Transition) 1 Carbon emissions †

 Risk (Physical) 1 Asset value 1